-LONG-DISTANCE INTERNSHIPS: Students who hope to do internship outside the immediate five-state area (Texas, Arkansas, Louisiana, New Mexico, and Oklahoma) should initiate an early conversation with an Intern Faculty member, preferably in their first year at Perkins but no later than the second year, in order to allow time to arrange an optimal internship.
+LONG-DISTANCE INTERNSHIPS: Students who hope to do internship outside the immediate five-state area (Texas, Arkansas, Louisiana, New Mexico, and Oklahoma) should initiate an early conversation with an Intern Faculty member, preferably in their first year at Perkins, in order to allow time to arrange an optimal internship.
 If a placement in the desired area is not confirmed by the deadline of January 15 of the calendar year in which the internship will begin, the Intern Faculty will assist the student to explore other options.

 The Intern Faculty and staff welcome questions from and conversations with students about internship at any point in their Perkins career.